E-Nkosi/E-Nkosi/README.md

 ## Elvis Nkosi
-### Software Developer | Passionate About Code 🚀
+### Full-Stack Developer | Passionate About Code 🚀

-👋 Hello, I'm Elvis Nkosi, a software developer with a passion for crafting elegant and efficient code.
+👋 Hello, I'm Elvis Nkosi, a full-stack developer developer with a passion for crafting elegant and efficient code.
 I thrive on turning ideas into functional and user-friendly applications.

 🖥️ I'm experienced in a variety of programming languages and technologies, with a focus on web and mobile development.
 I love creating solutions that make a positive impact and bring value to users.